jcardenal/BLEexample/Peripheral/README.md

 * Allow multiple connections from centrals
 * Notify the central(s) when the battery level changes, asynchronously
+* Allow feedback on central connections using the on-board blue led (Pin 2)
 * Read the value for the battery level from an ADC connected to a potentiometer
 * Add descriptors for the characteristics